Josh Smith Player Props: Rangers vs. Orioles

 Josh Smith At The Plate

-- He has hit a home run in three games this season (9.1%), homering in 3% of his trips to the dish.
+- Looking at the 34 games he has played this season, he's hit a home run in three of them (8.8%), and in 2.9% of his trips to the plate.

-- Smith has driven in a run in three games this season (9.1%), including one multiple-RBI game.
+- Smith has driven in a run in four games this season (11.8%), including one multiple-RBI game.

-- He has scored in 11 games this year, with multiple runs three times.
+- He has scored in 12 games this year (35.3%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.